gcgbarbosa/dots/README.md

     https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim
 ```

+## Deoplete

-Then add the following to your `.vimrc`:
+To make deoplete work just add the following to your `.vimrc`:

 ```
 if has('nvim')